Behavioral and Community Health Sciences

-Precious Comeaux, MPH, is a third-year PhD student in the Behavioral and Community Health Sciences department.
+Precious Comeaux, MPH, is a fourth-year PhD student in the Behavioral and Community Health Sciences department.
 Precious’s area of interest focuses on increasing rates of medication adherence in patients with infectious diseases.
 Precious currently works as the Director of Clinical Operations for a multi-site Federally Qualified Health Center.
 Originally from Acadiana, she received her Bachelor of Science degree in Biology from the University of Louisiana at Lafayette and her Master of Public Health in Health Policy and Systems Management from LSU Health Sciences Center, New Orleans.
 While in her MPH program, Precious received the Louisiana Association of Health Plans Gil Dupre Graduate Student Scholarship.
 Precious has worked extensively with Federally Qualified Health Centers and Community Based Organizations to improve healthcare quality and reduce health disparities in the public health areas of infectious disease, maternal and child health, primary care and mental health.

 Dana Smiles’ research interests include maternal health, birth equity, and prevention of maternal mortality and morbidity, prevention of premature births and infant mortality, access to contraception and reproductive health knowledge and services for adolescents in Louisiana, and social determinants of health.
 Dana’s methods of choice include: qualitative, ethnographic, and community-based participatory research.
 Dana has extensive experience designing, implementing, and evaluating social and health programs for non-profit organizations and institutions in sub-Saharan Africa, the Caribbean, and the United States.
 Dana’s 2017 publication, “I Didn’t Tell Anyone Because I Was Very Afraid: Girls’ Experiences of Menstruation in Contemporary Ethiopia,” in Women’s Reproductive Health draws on her experience conducting ethnographic research on girls’ transition to womanhood in Ethiopia.
 Dana earned a Master of Public Health from the Mailman School of Public Health, Columbia University in 2010 and a Masters in Sociology from Brown University in 2014.
 Dana also serves as the Women’s Health and Equity Program Evaluation Manager at the Center for Healthcare Value and Equity, a collaboration between LSU Health and the Louisiana Department of Health.